amanda-rice/student-workbook/src/reflections/wk2/day2.md

-# Read Intro to JS > JavaScript Functions and answer the following questions
+# JavaScript Functions
 ## What are the three ways to syntactically write a function?
 What are the differences in how the function acts (if any)?

 Function Declaration - Named function.
 Declared by using the word function and then the name you give it.
-When a function is decared, the function definition is hoisted so, it can be used before it is defined.
+When a function is declared, the function definition is hoisted so, it can be used before it is defined.

 Function Expression - Can be named for anonymous.
 No hoisted so, they cannot be used before they are defined.